nanopack/redd/README.md

 # REDD

 ## What is REDD?
-Vtepd is a management plain for the Linux vxlan module.
+Redd is a management plain for the Linux vxlan module.
 The Linux vxlan module can use multicast to auto-discover peers, and send broadcast packets (like arp requests).
 Many datacenters don't handle multicast traffic very well when hosts are on different network segments.
 The other method is to seed the forwarding database with the location to find the IPs.
 This doesn't work very well if you want to have IPs switch between machines.
-Vtepd is a compromise between the two.
-Vtepd listens for multicast packets and sends a copy of it out to each node in a list allowing hosts that can't multicast to each other to talk to each other.
+Redd is a compromise between the two.
+Redd listens for multicast packets and sends a copy of it out to each node in a list allowing hosts that can't multicast to each other to talk to each other.
 This allows arp requests and other broadcast packets to be delivered to each host that needs them.

 ## How to use REDD: